 Installing the required packages couldn’t be easier given arch’s excellent

-sudo pacman -S qemu brings all the required bits onto my
+package manager. sudo pacman -S qemu brings all the required bits onto my

 machine, and looking through the installation instructions in the arch wiki